 Kalymnos: best for life by the sea

 A boat chugs into Pothia harbour, colourful paint peeling from its railings and the taste of salt heavy all around.
 It’s the perfect vantage point to see the spirit of Kalymnos bursting forth at its most lively.
-The air is filled with the sounds of fishermen unloading their boats, of dishes banging at the waterside cafés, and of mopeds zipping past at full throttle.
+The air is filled with the sounds of fishermen unloading their boats, of dishes banging at the waterside cafes, and of mopeds zipping past at full throttle.

 Sponge diving has been the main industry of Kalymnos since the days of Plato and, at heart, the people here still belong to the sea.
 Each afternoon, next to Pothia’s harbour, sponge divers haul in their catch.
 Facing the sea, backs leaning against the dazzling yellow cathedral, they pull the sponges from large nets and lay them to dry with an ease born of incalculable experience.

-Get there: curve around the island of Kos, heading northwest on a three-hour speedboat trip from Rhodes.
+Get there: Curve around the island of Kos, heading northwest on a three-hour speedboat trip from Rhodes.

 Leros: best for slowing down

 Narrow roads wind their way between beautiful pastel-hued buildings.
 Traditional bakeries display temptingly sticky sweets.
-The 10th-century Pandeli Castle fortress is perched like a sandcastle at the top of town, catching the sunset on its stone walls and promising 360-degree views to those who can bring themselves to leave their patio chair and climb to the top.
+The 10th-century Pandeli Castle is perched like a sandcastle at the top of town, catching the sunset on its stone walls and promising 360-degree views to those who can bring themselves to leave their patio chair and climb to the top.

 Patmos: best for culture

 The reason is just down the hill: the Cave of the Apocalypse.
-It was here that the exiled Saint John of Patmos ensconced himself in 95 AD and wrote the Book of Revelation.
+It was here that the exiled St John of Patmos ensconced himself in 95 AD and wrote the Book of Revelation.
 In the low ceiling of solid rock is a triple fissure, through which the voice of God is said to have dictated the script.
-The islanders of Patmos are a mix of proud locals and long-term expats, most drawn here by a desire to express themselves spiritually - or artistically.
+The islanders of Patmos are a mix of proud locals and long-term expats, most drawn here by a desire to express themselves spiritually or artistically.
 Shops selling handmade jewellery, paintings and other crafts line the alleys.